lancedb/lancedb/docs/src/python/polars_arrow.md

 LanceDB supports [Polars](https://github.com/pola-rs/polars), a blazingly fast DataFrame library for Python written in Rust.
 Just like in Pandas, the Polars integration is enabled by PyArrow under the hood.
 A deeper integration between Lance Tables and Polars DataFrames is in progress, but at the moment, you can read a Polars DataFrame into LanceDB and output the search results from a query to a Polars DataFrame.

+!!! note
+    Asynchronous `to_polars` is still work-in-progress.
+Therefore, only the synchonous APIs are used in this example

 ## Create & Query LanceDB Table

 ### From Polars DataFrame